ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

 ========================================

-This page describes all downloader middleware components that come with Scrapy.
+This page describes all downloader middleware components that come with Frapy.
 For information on how to use them and how to write your own downloader middleware, see the :ref:`downloader middleware usage guide
 <topics-downloader-middleware>`.